awsdocs/emp-user-guide/doc_source/emp-what-is.md

 **Clean packaging server**
 A server instance of the Windows operating system version that is supported by the application to be packaged\.

+**Compatibility package**
+When the EMP compatibility packaging process is complete, the output of the package builder is called an EMP compatibility package\.

 ## Supported operating systems and requirements<a name="emp-what-is-supported-os"></a>

 For supported operating systems and requirements to successfully migrate your application with AWS End\-of\-Support Migration Program \(EMP\) for Windows Server, see [AWS End\-of\-Support Migration Program \(EMP\) for Windows Server System requirements](emp-supported-os.md)\.